Last week a friend called me and asked if I could meet for lunch.

-The best time to work will be different for each freelancer's situation.
+The best time to work will be depends on multiple factors.

-- Some freelancers will prefer to spend the mornings doing something personal they enjoy (like spending time with their family, or doing a favorite hobby), and then work later in the day.
+- Some freelancers will prefer to spend the mornings doing personal things they enjoy and work later in the day.

-- Others will get up before the sun rises, get the work done early, and take the rest of the day off (I’m not a morning person, so that wouldn’t be my choice!).
+- Others will get up at 5 am, get the work done early, and take the rest of the day off.

-- And others will split up their day between work and ‘life’ activities (which is what I do).
+- And others will split up their day between work and personal activities.

-All the above options are fine, and there’s nothing wrong with any of them.
+All the above options work and there’s nothing wrong with any of them.